untoldengine/UntoldEngine/docs/04-Engine Development/02-Architecture/outOfCore.md

 5. `OctreeSystem.shared.registerEntity` — stub appears in spatial queries immediately
 6. No `RenderComponent`, no Metal buffers

-Each MDLMesh is stored in `ProgressiveAssetLoader.cpuMeshRegistry` keyed by child entity ID:
+After the gate closes, CPU entries are stored in `ProgressiveAssetLoader.cpuMeshRegistry` (lock-based, no ECS mutation needed):

 ```swift
 cpuMeshRegistry[childEntityId] = CPUMeshEntry(